 When Did Ocean Travel on an Ocean Liner Become Accessible to Everyday People?

-It still took some time, almost fifty years, for the technology to develop to the point where it was safe for the ship companies and practical for the average traveler.
+It still took some time, almost fifty years, for the technology to develop to the point where it was safe for the ship companies and practical for the average traveller.

 Which Companies Starting Building Ocean Liners?